Waterdrips/waterdrips2.github.io/drafts/2020-01-03-developing-openfaas.md

 ### To install Golang

-This should inslall Golang 1.12 on a Macosx or Linux distribution.
+This should install Golang 1.12 on a Macosx or Linux distribution.
 There's a [good section here](https://github.com/alexellis/faas-containerd#install-go-112-x86_64) on installing Golang on other CPU Architectures.

+> Note: You can use a package manager to install golang too.
+This section installs v1.12 specifically

 ```sh
 curl -SLsf https://dl.google.com/go/go1.12.14.linux-amd64.tar.gz > go.tgz